NChaffard/OC-Groupomania/README.md

 ## Backend install

 ### `npm install`
-In backend directory, this command install the frontend
+In backend directory, this command install the backend

 ### `node server`